Heraion of Argos: Votives

 Visits to the Argive Heraion often involved the dedication of votives to Hera, and since votives were traditionally left in place after dedication, these offerings provided a substantial amount of evidence for archaeologists studying the site.
 Worshippers at the Heraion said a prayer before leaving things like figurines, seals, amulets, and jewelry in specific areas at the site.
 By studying these votives, archaeologists have been better able to learn about the daily concerns, values, and lives of those in the Argive Plain.
-Findings of images that have symbols for childcare and womanhood further confirm Hera's status at this sanctuary of a protecter concerned with the family.
+Findings of images that have symbols for childcare and womanhood further confirm Hera's status at this sanctuary of a protector concerned with the family.
 There are many small figurines of children and women as well as amulets for protection that support this hypothesis.
 Further, there have also been terracotta votives that depict household activities like making food, clothing, and weaving.
 These also confirm Hera's association with preserving the home.
-Finally, warrior figurines and shields found at the Argive Heraion indicate Hera's status as a protecter and patron of the state.
+Finally, warrior figurines and shields found at the Argive Heraion indicate Hera's status as a protector and patron of the state.
 Because family served as a foundation for the army and the army would in turn protects the interests of the home, Hera's role as a patron goddess encompassed society within the Argive Plain in a very multidimensional way.

 Excavations

 General Gordon found the Argive Heraion in 1831.
 Excavations of the Second Temple Terrace occurred, led by Gordon in 1836 and by Bursian and Rangabé in 1854.
 Schliemann investigated the Old Temple Terrace twenty years later.
 More comprehensive excavations began at the end of the 19th century.
-In 1892, Waldstein carried out for campaigns that surveyed the entire sanctuary, its surviving buildings, and votives.
+In 1892, Waldstein carried out four campaigns that surveyed the entire sanctuary, its surviving buildings, and votives.
 Blegen turned away from the sanctuary and did work on the surrounding area of the Argive Heraion, finding evidence for cemeteries and occupation nearby the site.
 Caskey and Amandry carried out an excavation upon the discovery of a large collection of votives underneath the East Building.
 Research has also been done by Kalpaxis, Strom, Billot, Pfaff, Coulton, and Miller in the late 20th century.